esainane/dbnz/asm/README.md

 In additional to the above, the following keywords are reserved and may not be used as identifiers:
  * `def` - Indicates the start of a macro
  * `dbnz` - Indicates the dbnz instruction
+ * `import` - Imports a file of the given identifier with the .rdbnz suffix.
+This import is relative to the working directory - where the compiler is running, not the directory of the current file.
+This may be changed later.

 ### Sigils
 By default, a number is a number.
 As the dbnz instruction interprets its parameters as addresses, there are two sigils available to convert numbers into meaningful addresses: